Mynogs/PPV2-Simulation-System/README.md

 # PPV2-Simulation-System
-This is the pre assembled image of the [P+ simulation system](https://www.elektronik-kompass.de/elektronikloesungen/pplus) (german).
+This is the pre assembled image of the [p+ simulation system](https://www.elektronik-kompass.de/elektronikloesungen/pplus) (german).
 The image has only the basic block libraries and functionality.

-The development of P+ ist spread over different Github repositories.
+The development of p+ ist spread over different Github repositories.
 All this repositories start with **PPV2-**.

 There are block libraries like [PPV2-Tinkerforge](https://github.com/Mynogs/PPV2-Tinkerforge) to add blocks to control [Tinkerforge](https://www.tinkerforge.com/en) modules.